Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 - Staking
 - Identity Judgement

-When a proxy account makes a `proxy` transaction, AXIASolar filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
+When a proxy account makes a `proxy` transaction, AXIACoin filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.